 Writing Consultation Services

-- You engage in one-on-one interaction with a certified professional consultant or a certified peer consultant
+- You engage in one-on-one interaction with a writing tutor.

-- The consultant will (1) talk with you about the assignment and your concerns, (2) read what you have written (3) identify areas for improvement, and (4) suggest revision steps
+- The writing tutor will (1) talk with you about the assignment and your concerns, (2) read what you have written, (3) identify areas for improvement, and (4) suggest revision steps.

-What type of writing consultation should I choose?
+What type of writing session should I choose?

 For brief questions about punctuation, grammar rules, and documentation, you can email the Writing Center at email@example.com.

 - Include "Quick Question" in your subject line, so we can get to it quickly!